top of page

 Local Beaches

 With its stunning coastline, Halifax boasts a number of beautiful beaches for a great family day out.
 From sandy shores perfect for building sandcastles, rocky coves begging to be explored, to the perfect surf beach, Halifax's beaches offer something for everyone.
-Here is a list of some of the best beaches in the local area:

 To use this map, click the tab in the top left corner to toggle between layers and for more details about each attraction.
 To save the map to your Google Maps account, click the star next to the title.
 To access it later, open Google Maps, go to “Your Places,” and find it under “Maps.”